 Champions

 Improved Critical gives champions a critical hit on 18, 19, or 20.
 In addition, any time a champion scores a critical hit, they may immediately make a free attack.
-Critical hits on the free attack do not count toward getting free attacks.
+Critical hits on the free attack do not count toward getting more free attacks.

 Superior Critical gives champions a critical hit on 16-20.